XIA1900/SE/README.md

 # Gator Forum

-## Introduction
+## Description
-Basically, Gator-forum is similar to any other forums, like Stack Overflow, Douban, Quora, Reddit… But we hope it is more student-life related instead of society-related or limited in specific field.
+Gator-forum is similar to any other forums, like Stack Overflow, Douban, Quora, Reddit… But we hope it is more student-life-related instead of society-related or limited to a specific field.

+In order to gather more students who have interests in common, students could set up interest groups and manage the group.
+There would be a specific description of the group in order to make people fully clear before they join the group.
+They can post articles in the group and look up all other articles from different groups which may help them to find more interests.

+All articles could be liked, commented and favorited by anyone.
+It will be a good place to make new friends, whenever someone is interested in the others, they can just follow them to get more information about others.
+And because of the favorited function, good articles could be saved whenever students want to review them.
+Besides the search function is also complete, students could search articles or groups just by a few words they want, and the forum will respond to them with the possible answers it owned back to students.

+Furthermore, the file system is also complete, each student has its own file system and limited file space for them to upload their avatars as they like.
+And so do the group model, the group manager could also do that to update the avatar for the group, which will keep the group active.

 A few gator forums have been discovered:
 -   [https://insidethegators.com/forums/1](https://insidethegators.com/forums/1)